SciTools/iris/docs/iris/src/whatsnew/latest.rst

   (previously would take the unit from a time coordinate, if present, even though the coordinate's value had been changed via ``date2num``).

+* Attributes of cell measures in NetCDF-CF files were being discarded during loading.
+They are now available on the :class:`~iris.coords.CellMeasure` in the loaded :class:`~iris.cube.Cube`.
+See :pull:`3800`.

 Incompatible Changes
 ====================